 If a student applies before enrolment, the student should upload their documentation with their online application following the RPL Application Information.
-Other fees apply for granted application.
-Refer to the fees and charges schedule.
+Following assessment of the RPL application, TAFE SA will notify the student of any changes to the course duration and/or tuition fees and issue the offer letter accordingly.

-If they are applying after enrolment, the student should make sure that they bring their information and speak to their program coordinator as soon as possible.
+If a student is applying after enrolment, the student should make sure that they bring their information and speak to their program coordinator as soon as possible.